 But perhaps most importantly, video is a storytelling medium.
-Personalised storytelling creates a powerful, emotional response for viewers that’s hard to ignore.
+Personalized storytelling creates a powerful, emotional response for viewers that’s hard to ignore.

 Take a look at the enrollment campaign below by Rider University.
-CTR for the campaign was over 60x higher for the Personalised Video than generic video.
+CTR for the campaign was over 60x higher for the Personalized Video than generic video.

 When you put your students in the middle of the story, it helps them envision their future.
-That’s exactly what University of South Dakota did in their personalised admissions video.
+That’s exactly what University of South Dakota did in their personalized admissions video.